thienky0104/riohair-demo/PROJECT_CONTEXT.md

 ## Project Overview

-**Triệu Tóc Đẹp** ("Triệu" = surname / "Tóc Đẹp" = beautiful hair) is a premium female hair salon based in Saigon, Vietnam.
+**Rio Hair** ("Rio" = surname / "Hair" = beautiful hair) is a premium female hair salon based in Saigon, Vietnam.
 This repository is the salon's marketing website — an editorial, luxury, feminine single-page experience built to feel like a high-end beauty brand or fashion magazine rather than a startup landing page.

 The site is a single-page React application with a cinematic hero intro animation, a navigation bar, and a lower "craft" section describing the salon's process and stats.